 What You and Your Parents Need to Know

-Much has been written in recent years about the spiraling costs of higher education, the price tag ranging from $60,000 to $80,000 at many state colleges and universities, to $250,000 or more at many private institutions of higher learning.
+Much has been written in recent years about the spiraling costs of higher education, the price tags ranging from $60,000 to $80,000 for four years at many state colleges and universities, to $250,000 or more at many private institutions of higher learning.
 The good news is that almost all colleges and universities offer financial aid to admitted students and families that demonstrate financial need so that these educational opportunities remain within reach.
 You and your parent(s) need to sit down and discuss how you as a family are going to pay for college, and it’s important for you to research financial aid programs as you do your college search, if financial aid will be part of your planning.
 It’s better to ask questions during the planning stage rather than be taken by surprise at the end of the process.
-With the economic downturn of the past several years there has also been a national debate emerging about the relative value of a college education and whether the burden of college loans, part of all financial aid packages offered by colleges, is worth it.
+With the economic uncertainty of the past decade, there has been a national debate emerging about the relative value of a college education and whether the burden of college loans (part of all financial aid packages offered by colleges) is worth it.
 Again, those are questions that you and your parents will need to talk about as you move through this process.
 It is also important to note the Deerfield financial aid packages are often more generous than college financial aid packages.
 In some cases, a student who receives aid from Deerfield may not qualify for financial aid from colleges.
 We recommend that you talk with your college advisor about your expectations for financial aid, as we can provide resources and insights to support you.